Being Thrown into the Playing Field

 Search Engine Optimization: Localized!

-Local search optimization is a form of SEO that narrows down searches to certain cities or areas and makes use of local business listings and the ever-present Google local listings.
+Local search optimization is a form of SEO that narrows down searches to certain cities or areas.
+It also makes use of local business listings and the ever-present Google local listings.
 You can say that it is a more targeted form of SEO, specifically towards a certain location a user may be searching for.

 For instance, when you search for “hotels” plain and simple, the search engine would return results of hotels from all over the world!
 However, when you search for “hotels in Los Angeles”, the search engine would return results of the most popular and reviewed hotels in Los Angeles!

 Local SEO is considerably more convenient for users looking for a service or product to buy within a certain area.
-It is also just as convenient for local businesses when it comes to finding more customers, which will eventually boost sales!
+It is also just as convenient for local businesses when it comes to finding more customers.

 Why Should Businesses Do This?

-You probably have other marketing efforts on hand, so why should you jump on the local SEO horse and start using the internet to advertise locally?
+You probably have other marketing efforts on hand.
+So why jump on the local SEO horse and start using the internet to advertise locally?
 Is it not just more work and effort?
 It might be, but here are a few good reasons why you may need local SEO:

-- Local listings used in local SEO appear on mobile searches, again boosting exposure rates as more and more people get accustomed to searching on their Smartphones.
+- Local listings used in local SEO appear on mobile searches.
+This boosts exposure rates as more and more people get accustomed to searching on their Smartphones.

-- It narrows down the competition, meaning you will not necessarily have to be directly pitted against the bigger businesses now.
+- It narrows down the competition.
+This means you will not necessarily have to be directly pitted against the bigger businesses now.
 This is because you are now targeting a more specific demographic, thanks to location-oriented keywords (ex. hotels in Los Angeles).